danwaters/brute-force-project/README.md

 # Coupon Purchase Prediction
 ### CSCE 5300.002 - Fall 2021

 This repository ([github.com/danwaters/brute-force-project](https://www.github.com/danwaters/brute-force-project)) contains code and artifacts for Team "BruteForce" and our final project submission.
 This README serves as the project report, as well as the instructions and links for reproducing our work.

+Looking at the GitHub repository is encouraged, because GitHub has a very good .ipynb viewer.

+---
+**NOTE**

+It is very important to run the notebooks in Google Colab, as the data files are hosted in Google Drive and acquired via Colab's built-in `!gdown` command.

+---

 Team members are listed in the separately submitted presentation deck to protect privacy.